perfanalytics/pose2sim/README.md

 ### Filtering 3D coordinates
 > _**Filter your 3D coordinates.**_\
-> Numerous filter types are provided, and can be tuned accordingly.
+> Butterworth, Kalman, Butterworth on speed, Gaussian, LOESS, Median filters are available and can be tuned accordingly.

 Open an Anaconda prompt or a terminal in a `Session` or `Trial` folder.\
 Type `ipython`.